svmiller/svmiller.github.io/_posts/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.md

 Everything is centered on zero as well so the "constant" (or *y*-intercept) now communicates the expected value of *y* for a typical case approximating the mean.
 The first model, which is not standardized, gives us an estimate of *y* to be about 11.655 for a person who is a 1) zero-years-old(!)
 2) male who 3) was never educated(!) and self-identifies as 4) furthest to the ideological left, but is 5) currently employed even if 6) their household income is zero(!) on a 1:10 scale.
 That estimate for a *y*-intercept is useless, as the exclamation points I add suggest.
 When standardized, the *y*-intercept of 17.269 gives us the estimated value for an employed man of average age, education, income, and ideology.
 That *y*-intercept is much more useful the extent to which it conveys a quantity of interest for an observation that is much more likely to actually exist.

 More to the point, binary and non-binary inputs are now roughly on the same scale, allowing for a preliminary comparison of coefficients.
-The `r2sd()` function in my `stevemisc` package will do this standardization.
+The `r2sd()` function in my `{stevemisc}` package will do this standardization.

 ```r
 ESS9GB %>%